 When couples separate, important issues are often resolved (at least temporarily) in a short hearing before a judge.
 Even though these quick hearings are less formal than standard court hearings, their brevity means that you must be prepared and know exactly what you want.
 You may have only a few minutes to ask for it.

 Let's say a couple is divorcing: the husband moves out, and the wife who's left behind needs money to feed and shelter the children.
 Realizing that her children would starve long before a full trial could be held, she is desperate for help.
-She can go to court to request a temporary order from a judge, even though a formal divorce action has not yet been filed.
-Her request will be put on a fast track, and a hearing will be scheduled within days or weeks.
+She can go to court to request a temporary order from a judge.
+Once the request is properly made, a hearing will be scheduled within days or weeks and a judge will issue his or her decision, either at the hearing or shortly thereafter.

 Spouses can ask a court to temporarily: